edissyum/opencaptureformem/README.md

 If you want specific data you could use <code>[]</code> into your line.
 For example you could check the <code>example_form.json</code> and <code>example_form.txt</code> to see the settings

-# Informations
-## QRCode separation
-MEM Courrier permit the creation of separator, with QRCODE containing the ID of an entity.
-"DGS" for example.
-If enabled is config.ini, the separation allow us to split a PDF file containing QR Code and create PDF with a filename prefixed with the entity ID. e.g : "DGS_XXXX.pdf" On the new version 20.03 the separator now put entity ID instead of entity short label.
-But there is no issue.

-    WARNING : In MEM Courrier parameters, set QRCodePrefix to 1 instead of 0

-Now it's possible to send attachments with QR Code Separation.
-If you have a resume and a motivation letter, start with MEM Courrier entity Separation QR Code, then the resume.
-Add the PJ_SEPARATOR.pdf and then the motivation letter.
-In MEM Courrier you'll have the resume as principal document and the motivation letter as attachment.

-## Apache modifications
-In case some big files would be sent, you have to increase the **post_max_size** parameter on the following file

->/etc/php/7.X/apache2/php.ini

-By default it is recommended to replace **8M** by **20M** or more if needed

 ## Use AI
 Open-Capture for MEM Courrier is using AI to detect some informations automatically.
 By now, you can retrieve MEM Courrier destination and type_id.